The Best Cameras Under $100

 One of the most common complaints when using a flash is that subjects end up with red eyes.
 This feature helps to reduce this effect.

 - Manual Controls.

 For those who want to learn more or have more experience, manual controls are important.
 The ability to turn off the flash at a minimum is critical.
-Being able to adjust shutter speed or aperture may not be common on lower end cameras but certain gives the user much more control in a variety of settings such as low light, high speed (like sports), and other scenarios.
+Being able to adjust shutter speed or aperture may not be common on lower end cameras but certainly gives the user much more control in a variety of settings such as low light, high speed (like sports), and other scenarios.

-- Built in Technologies.
+- Built-in Technologies.